-A Virtual Talk Series for Young Women Interested in Space
+A Virtual Space Talks Series for Young Women

 The Women in Space Exploration (WiSE) Talks series is a free virtual event featuring leading women scientists, engineers and explorers talking about their lives and work in space exploration missions and research.
-Through engaging presentations, discussions and Q&As, this series aims to inspire the next generation of young women who will help explore the final frontier for humankind: space!
+Through engaging presentations, discussions and Q&As, this series aims to inspire the next generation of young women who will help explore the final frontier.

 - Registration is free and open to the public